3DTopia/MVPaint/README.md

 ## News

-- [2025/07/29] Upload a simplified version of the test scripts.
-An enhanced version will be coming soon...
+- [2025/07/29] Release a preliminary version for testing; a better-organized version will be published as soon as possible in a few weeks.
 - [2024/10/31] Upload paper and init project.